Search for Axion(-like) Particles in Heavy-Ion Collisions: Conclusions

-In summary, axion(-like) particles play an important role to solve the most mysterious and interesting puzzles in our Universe, namely the matter-antimatter asymmetry and the origin of dark matter.
+In summary, axion(-like) particles play an important role to solve the most mysterious and interesting puzzles in our universe, namely the missing strong $CP$ violation processes and the origin of dark matter.
 There are many experiments using the properties of photon-axion(-like) particles conversion to search for the axion(-like) signal and push the limits in the extremely low mass region.

-As well as some approaches using collider signatures to search for axion(-like) particles, for example using photon-jet as a probe in $p$+$p$ collisions~\cite{photon_jet} and relying on the strong electromagnetic field generated by the ultra-peripheral heavy-ion collisions~\cite{upc_1, upc_2}, and these methods can cover the mass region from 0.1 to 100 GeV.
-In this letter, we propose an alternative way to search for axion(-like) particles via the direct photon production in the heavy-ion collisions and this method can provide new constraints in the medium-high mass region where was not covered before.
-Taking the advantages that strong magnetic field can be generated in the non-central collisions and photon won't affect by the QGP medium, the nuclear modification factor of the direct photon production, $R_{\rm AA}^{\gamma\prime}$, can be used to determined the convesion probability of photon to axion(-like) particles.
-In other words, the precision of the $R_{\rm AA}^{\gamma\prime}$ measurements of direct photon production is the key of this search.
-A simple estimation using RHIC and LHC heavy-ion collisions configurations shows that a new phase space, the medium-high mass region (10 to 100 MeV), can be covered.
-If the precision of the $R_{\rm AA}^{\gamma\prime}$ can be achieved to 1\% level and the $BL$ factor is about 100, the upper limit on the coupling constant $g$ can be around $10^{-2}$ or $10^{-3}$ GeV$^{-1}$.
-Therefore, better precision on the direct photon production will be needed in this search.
-As a side note, inspired by using direct photon production in the heavy-ion collisions, one can image using relativistic heavy-ion beam along with a photon beam side-by-side and detecting the disappearing (or regenerating) of the photon to be another novel idea for the search of axion(-like) particles.
-The $BL$ factor can go up to $10^{12}$ and the limit on the photon-axion(-like)-particle coupling, $g$, can be easily to push to the same order of magnitude which will be much lower than the current limit.
-However, more detailed studies are needed to be done.
+In this paper, we propose an alternative way to search for axion(-like) particles via the prompt photon production in heavy-ion collisions and this approach can provide new constraints in the medium-high mass region where has not been covered before.
+Since an extremely strong magnetic field can be generated in the non-central collisions and photon won't affect by the QGP medium, the nuclear modification factor of the prompt photon production, $R_{\rm AA}^{\gamma}$, can be used to determined the conversion probability of photon to axion(-like) particles.
+Then, this probability can transfer to the upper limit of the coupling constant $g$.
+In other words, the precision of the $R_{\rm AA}^{\gamma}$ measurements of prompt photon production is the key of this search.
+Simple estimations using the future heavy-ion collisions configurations, namely the Au+Au collisions with 100 and 250 TeV center of mass energy, shows that a new phase space, the medium-high mass region, 0.5 to 5 GeV, can be covered.
+If the precision of the $R_{\rm AA}^{\gamma}$ can be achieved to 1\% level and the $BL$ factor is 54.5 $T\cdot m$, the upper limit on the coupling constant $g$ can be $10^{-3}$ GeV$^{-1}$.